Skyroot Aerospace: Raman-I

-Cryogenic rocket engine
+Cryogenic rocket engines

-Dhawan-1
+Dhawan-I

-On 25 September 2020, Skyroot Aerospace unveiled the Dhawan-1 (named after Satish Dhawan) upper stage cryogenic engine that will power heavier-lift systems such as Vikram-II.
-This is the first cryogenic engine in India that will use liquefied natural gas (LNG) as fuel; this fuel has the advantages of being clean, renewable and suited for long duration space missions.
-Dhawan-1 is 3D printed and designed with a regenerative cooling configuration.
+On 25 September 2020, Skyroot Aerospace unveiled the Dhawan-I (named after Satish Dhawan) upper stage cryogenic engine that will power heavier-lift systems such as Vikram-2.
+This is India's first privately developed small cryogenic engine running on liquefied natural gas (LNG) and liquid oxygen (LOX).
+Dhawan-I is 3D printed and designed with a regenerative cooling configuration.
+The engine is made by using superalloys.